stephensmitchell-forks/occt/dox/build_upgrade/build_occt/building_occt.md

 \anchor anchor_build_occt_win_cmake
 @subsection build_occt_win_cmake Building with CMake tool

-This article describes **CMake**-based build process which is now suggested as a standard way to produce the binaries of Open CASCADE Technology from sources. *OCCT requires CMake version 2.8.12 or later*.
+This article describes the **CMake**-based build process which is now suggested as a standard way to produce the binaries of Open CASCADE Technology from sources. *OCCT requires CMake version 2.8.12 or later*.

 @note Comparing to the previous (6.x) releases of Open CASCADE Technology, OCCT 7.0 comes with a complete set of CMake